FONT SIZE: DOWN | Reset | UP

 :: Feeding 10 Billion: A Dialogue between Feed the Future and the International Research Community

-:: Research Forum Agenda :: Listen to the Plenary Sessions:: View the blog:: Feed The Future E-consultation Summary:: White Paper: A Research Agenda for Feed The Future: A Planning Workshop at Purdue University:: Feed The Future: Global Food Security Research Strategy:: Feed The Future Guide
+:: Research Forum Agenda :: Feed The Future E-consultation Summary:: White Paper: A Research Agenda for Feed The Future: A Planning Workshop at Purdue University:: Feed The Future: Global Food Security Research Strategy

 A major emphasis on research is needed to produce new technologies, policies and approaches to reduce poverty and malnutrition without degrading the environment and to increase food supplies and availability in significant ways.
-A framework research strategy guiding global agricultural research investments under the initiative has recently been released (http://www.feedthefuture.gov/documents/FTF_research_strategy.pdf).
+In 2010, a draft research strategy guiding global agricultural research investments under the initiative was developed.
 The strategy was undertaken to help focus research under the initiative in ways that most effectively advance the goals of reducing poverty and hunger.
-Research investments in the broad areas of productivity gains, production systems, and nutrition and food safety are emphasized.
+Research investments in the broad areas of productivity gains, production systems, and nutrition and food safety were emphasized in this draft strategy.

 If FTF research investments are to achieve real success, they must draw on the creativity, insights, and energies of the various communities of researchers working on agricultural development and hunger alleviation.
-To that end, USAID and USDA are partnering with the Association of Public and Land-grant Universities (APLU) and the Board on International Food and Agricultural Development (BIFAD) to convene a consultative process for engaging the US and international research communities to respond to the strategy and to identify research opportunities that support FTF’s research goals.
-An initial workshop was held at Purdue University in January 2011 to set the context for the discussion and frame a process (http://www.aplu.org/document.doc?id=3140).
-A May 2011 e-consultation and a stakeholder Forum, to be convened in Washington, D.C. in June 2011, will allow research stakeholders to further refine research priorities and identify opportunities for new ways of working.
-Discussions and research priorities identified in the context of these discussions will inform FTF research implementation efforts.
+To that end, USAID and USDA partnered with the Association of Public and Land-grant Universities (APLU) and the Board on International Food and Agricultural Development (BIFAD) to convene a consultative process for engaging the US and international research communities to respond to the strategy and to identify research opportunities that support FTF’s research goals.
+An initial workshop was held at Purdue University in January 2011 to set the context for the discussion and frame a process.
+In May 2011 an e-consultation was held, followed by a stakeholder forum, convened in Washington DC in June 2011.
+This consultative process was designed to allow research stakeholders to further refine research priorities and identify opportunities for new ways of working in order to inform FTF research implementation efforts.